Jupyter Notebooks have three particularly strong benefits:

 PyCharm is really good at building proper Python code and getting replicable results.
 There’s a lot of functionality for greater productivity.
-Both Spyder and PyCharm enable cell-based processing with #%% comments in your code, so we can still prototype code in the same way as in Jupyter Notebook.
+Both Spyder and PyCharm enable cell-based processing with #%% comments in your code, so we can still prototype code in the same way as in Jupyter Notebooks.

-For one of our previous clients, we wanted to improve code quality but were not allowed to access data on any local machines.
+For one of our previous clients, we wanted to improve code quality, but we were not allowed to access data on any local machines.
 So we spent the effort to spin up VMs with PyCharm to get access to data in a secure manner.
 It paid off quickly — development speed and code quality increased by a factor of a lot.
 And code made it into production a lot faster as well.

 Getting machine learning into production

 Something to think about is where computations run.
 For code that’s easy to put into Docker, deploying that to any cloud solution is easy.
-For notebooks, there are also good options, though you’re more locked into specific solutions.
+For Notebooks, there are also good options, though you’re more locked into specific solutions.

 We’ve had a lot of success with the following approach:

 - Use PyCharm (which has improved code quality by a fair bit).

 - Every transformation of data needs to exist in exactly one place in our repository.
 (So any issue with that transformation needs to be fixed in that one place.).

 - Every transformation needs to be in production (so available as a table/file/output), so other data scientists can reuse it in their models.
 And if that transformation improves, all subsequent pipelines are automatically improved as well.

 Should you remove Notebooks completely?
 Notebooks have a lot of pros.
 It depends on where you are and what your main concerns are: